vitaly-t/custom-string-formatter/README.md

 **Full Syntax:**

-Full variable syntax supports a chain of nested properties, plus an optional chain of filters:
+Full variable syntax supports a chain of nested properties, plus optional filters:

 * `${prop1.prop2.prop3 | filter1 | filter2 | filter3}`.

 All spaces in between are ignored, i.e. `${  prop  |  filter  }` works the same as `${prop|filter}`.

 See the chapters below for further details.

-**Limitation**

-> The library doesn't allow passing arguments into filters, mainly because it is a very new project,
-> and the addition of such is under consideration.
-Check [this issue](https://github.com/vitaly-t/custom-string-formatter/issues/4)
-> for the progress, and feel free to contribute.

 ## Formatting Filters